Questions to Ask a Bankruptcy Lawyer

 Know What Questions to Ask a Bankruptcy Lawyer

 Once a debtor has determined what types of debts he or she has and the total balance for what is owed, he or she will be ready to speak to an attorney.
-Some important topics to cover can include going over each type of debt that is owed and seeing how that debt is impacted by filing for bankruptcy.
+It is important to know what to ask a bankruptcy attorney.
+Some important questions to ask an attorney about bankruptcy can include going over each type of debt that is owed and seeing how that debt is impacted by filing for bankruptcy.
 After a major accident that has racked up various costs, it can be crucial to know if the debtor can file bankruptcy on medical bills if that is the only current outstanding debt that he or she owes.
 If the filer has monthly obligations, an important question to ask may be how to keep certain payments currents, such as child support and house or car payments.
 All property should also be covered once all debts have been discussed, especially if it is a property that the debtor would like to keep throughout the bankruptcy.
 Depending on what other types of assets the debtor holds, such as cars, houses, and other items of value, assets might have to be sold to cover the cost of debts.

 Once the potential filer and his or her attorney have gone over what assets can be retained, the debtor can ask which chapter of bankruptcy would be the best for him or her to file.
 A Chapter 7 bankruptcy in Las Vegas usually takes around four to six months to conclude, as the court has determined that the filer will not be able to pay debts back.
 However, any assets that are not found to be exempted will be sold to help pay back creditors, and any houses and cars that are still being paid on will be repossessed by the lender.